huggingface/transformers/docs/source/en/model_doc/fastspeech2_conformer.md

 ## Overview

-The FastSpeech2 model was proposed in [Fastspeech 2: Fast And High-quality End-to-End Text To Speech](https://arxiv.org/pdf/2006.04558.pdf) Yi Ren1, Chenxu Hu1, Xu Tan, Tao Qin, Sheng Zhao, Zhou Zhao, and Tie-Yan Liu.
-A conformer version of this model was proposed in [Recent Developments On Espnet Toolkit Boosted By Conformer](https://arxiv.org/abs/2110.07205) by Pengcheng Guo, Florian Boyer, Xuankai Chang, Tomoki Hayashi, Yosuke Higuchi, Hirofumi Inaguma, Naoyuki Kamo, Chenda Li, Daniel Garcia-Romero, Jiatong Shi, Jing Shi, Shinji Watanabe, Kun Wei, Wangyou Zhang, and Yuekai Zhang.
+The FastSpeech2Conformer model was proposed with the paper [Recent Developments On Espnet Toolkit Boosted By Conformer](https://arxiv.org/abs/2110.07205) by Pengcheng Guo, Florian Boyer, Xuankai Chang, Tomoki Hayashi, Yosuke Higuchi, Hirofumi Inaguma, Naoyuki Kamo, Chenda Li, Daniel Garcia-Romero, Jiatong Shi, Jing Shi, Shinji Watanabe, Kun Wei, Wangyou Zhang, and Yuekai Zhang.

 The abstract from the original FastSpeech2 paper is the following: